CRISES IN THE CAPITALIST SYSTEM

 5. Family Separation and Social Suffering.

-Many African families were torn apart due to the conscription of male members into foreign armies.
+Many African families were torn apart due to the recruitment of male members into foreign armies.

 This resulted in emotional trauma, social disruption, and long-term suffering, especially among women and children left behind.